Phoenix Resource Association — Infrastructure of Opportunity

 Where Mindset is Built

-Formal skills · Professional ethics · Enterprise development · Safety culture
+Dual-strand TVET · ILO-aligned · Professional ethics · Safety culture

 Where Hands Get Dirty

-The Circular Economy Centre is where students work at industrial scale.
-End-of-life mining heavy equipment and aircraft are dismantled and recycled by Phoenix Resource Association students — turning Africa's waste streams into circular economy value and training into real practice.
+The Circular Economy Centre (CEC) is where PICI trainees work at industrial scale.
+End-of-life aircraft and mining equipment are dismantled and recycled on site — turning Africa's waste streams into commercial revenue and training into real practice.
+Dismantling fees are the model's primary revenue line.

-Aircraft dismantling · Mining equipment recycling · AFRA-certified processes · Revenue generation
+Aircraft dismantling · Mining equipment recycling · AFRA-aligned processes · Commercial revenue

 Where Africa's Future is Researched

-Shared with regional universities, PICI develops cost-effective solutions to future material recycling challenges — including CFRP, GFRP, and advanced composites — at the very frontier of global circular economy science.
+Shared with regional university partners, the Innovation Centre develops cost-effective solutions to future material-recycling challenges — including CFRP, GFRP, and advanced composites — at the frontier of circular-economy materials science.

 Advanced composites research · University partnerships · IP development · SDG alignment